4bitFox/hisense_a7cc/README.md

 Put the SD Card in your phone and press E-Ink Button + VolUp + Power Button.
 It should then flash the screen after a few seconds.
 Release the buttons.
 It should now install the stock rom.

 ![restore-stock1.png](https://github.com/4bitFox/hisense_a7cc/blob/main/img/restore-stock1.jpg)

-Fun fact: I accidentally first used a A7 rom and it worked.
-I just had no colors obviously xD.
-Whooops